mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     <!-- prettier-ignore -->
     !!! warning
+        The bucket should be in the same Region from the previous step.

 9. Select **Enable Wave containers** to facilitate access to private container repositories and provision containers in your pipelines using the Wave containers service.
 See [Wave containers](https://seqera.io/wave/) for more information.